Kingwood Bible Church Doctrinal Statement

 Download PDF of Doctrinal Statement

-Download PDF of Constitution and Bylaws 5/7/17
+Download PDF of Constitution and Bylaws

-The following is the doctrinal position of the church and the basis of its teaching ministry.
+The following is the doctrinal position of the church and the basis of its teaching ministry

 The Holy Scriptures

-God
+The Triune God

 God the Father

-God the Father, first Person of the Trinity, is revealed in Scripture to be the One to whom the Son bows in deference and honor (John 5:19; John 14:13, 28, 31); who sent the Son to earth and the cross (John 5:37; John 6:57; John 7:28; John 18:11; Romans 8:32; I John 4:10,14); who sent the Holy Spirit for His ministry on earth (John 14:26); who created the heavens and the earth (Psalms 102:25); to whom our worship and prayers are directed (Matthew 6:6-9; John 4:23); who forgives sin (Matthew 6:14; Luke 23:34).
+God the Father is revealed in Scripture to be the One to whom the Son bows in deference and honor (John 5:19; John 14:13, 28, 31), who sent the Son to earth to die on the cross (John 5:37; John 6:57; John 7:28; John 18:11; Romans 8:32; 1 John 4:10,14), who sent the Holy Spirit for His ministry on earth (John 14:26), who created the heavens and the earth (Psalms 102:25), who forgives sin (Matthew 6:14; Luke 23:34), and to whom all our worship and prayers are directed (Matthew 6:6-9; John 4:23).

 God the Son